ap-atul/Video-Editing-Automation/README.md

 ## Help
 If any problem occurs, regarding the code or libraries, you may raise an issue on GitHub.
 Thank You!

+## Known Issues
+Video is read by the Thread, which continuously read video frames, but sometimes, the motion detection calculation is slower than the speed of reading, so some frames get skipped.
+Solution to this is to create a Queue and store the frame, and read from the Queue.

+Why Queue? queue is python is thread safe.